devslopes/sqlite-practice-unsolved/part2/part2.md

  - write your answer in `part2/b.sql`
 c:
-write a query that selects a dog where the name is "DOOMSLAYER"
+write a query that selects a dog where the name is "Zoey"

  - write your answer in `part2/c.sql`

 d:
-Write a query to select all users' first and last names that favorited the dog with the name "DOOMSLAYER"
+Write a query to select all users' first and last names that favorited the dog with the name "Zoey"

  - write your answer in `part2/d.sql`
  - hint: you will need a join